Find Trade Colleges

 Read full report on Allied Health Professions at Springfield Technical Community College

-Sacred Heart University landed the #8 spot in the 2023 rankings for the best basic certificate allied health professions programs.
+Sacred Heart University did quite well in this year’s ranking of the best places for allied health professions students to get a basic certificate.
+It came in at #8 on the list.
 Located in the suburb of Fairfield, Sacred Heart is a private not-for-profit school with a fairly large student population.

 Read full report on Allied Health Professions at Sacred Heart University